 This will set clear expectations and create a lasting impression on candidates.

-15. 93% of job seekers would like to be informed about company culture, values, mission, and plans before accepting a job offer.
+15. 93% of job seekers would like to be informed about the company culture, values, mission, and plans before accepting a job offer.
 (Source: Glassdoor)

 Company culture ranks as one of the top factors influencing a candidate’s decision to accept a job offer—especially for the Millennial and Gen Z audience.